dmbarbour/glas/docs/GlasApps.md

 ### Channels

-A channel communicates with a remote process using reliable, ordered message passing.
-If channels are fine-grained and can be communicated, we can easily represent object-oriented software design patterns.
+A channel communicates using reliable, ordered, buffered message passing.
+Unlike TCP, channels will support structured data and fine-grained subchannels.
+This can support distributed object-oriented systems, for example.
 A viable API:

-* **c:send:(data:Value, over:ChannelRef)** - send a value over a channel.
+* **c:send:(data:Value, over:ChannelRef, many?)** - send a value over a channel.
 Return value is unit.
+Extensions:
+ * *multi* - optional flag.
+Value must be a list.
+Equivalent to separately sending each value in that list in order.
-* **c:recv:(from:ChannelRef)** - receive data from a channel.
+* **c:recv:(from:ChannelRef, many?Count, exact?)** - receive data from a channel.
 Return value is the data.
 Fails if no input available or if next input isn't data (try 'accept').
+Extensions:
+ * *many:Count* - optional.
+If specified, will return up to Count data items (at least one, otherwise read fails) as a list.
+If Count is zero, returns all available data items (still at least one).
+ * *exact* - optional flag.
+Used with 'many:Count', adjusts behavior to return exactly Count items as a list, otherwise fail.
+Always fails if 'many' is unspecified or Count is zero.
 * **c:attach:(over:ChannelRef, chan:ChannelRef, mode:(copy|move|bind))** - connect a channel over a channel.
 Behavior varies depending on mode:
  * *copy* - a copy of 'chan' is sent (see 'copy')
  * *move* - 'chan' is detached from calling process. (attach copy then drop original)